I just got an email from a guy that made a great point about this unfunded liability stuff.

 Your team won two games.

-You gotta believe people running that team pick Cam Newton, not for PR, but they actually think that he's gonna revive and bring a baby.
+You got to believe people running that team pick Cam Newton, not for PR, but they actually think that he's going to revive and bring him back.

 They think he's a franchise quarterback.